-E-Tech Resources Inc. Management Discussion and Analysis Annual Report - March 31, 2023
+E-Tech Resources Inc. Management Discussion and Analysis Quarterly Report - December 31, 2023

-This Management's Discussion and Analysis ("MD&A") of E-Tech Resources Inc. ("E-Tech" or the "Company"), is dated July 27, 2023 and provides an analysis of the financial operating results for the year ended March 31, 2023.
-This MD&A should be read in conjunction with the audited financial statements of E-Tech for the years ended March 31, 2023 and 2022, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+This Management's Discussion and Analysis ("MD&A") of E-Tech Resources Inc. ("E-Tech" or the "Company"), is dated February 29, 2024 and provides an analysis of the financial operating results for the nine-month period ended December 31, 2023.
+This MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements for the period ended December 31, 2023 and the audited financial statements of E-Tech for the year ended March 31, 2023, which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All amounts are in Canadian dollars ("CAD\$") unless otherwise specified.

 Except for the historical statements contained herein, this MD&A presents "forward-looking statements" within the meaning of Canadian securities legislation that may involve inherent risks and uncertainties.
-Forward-looking statements include, but are not limited to, future developments; use of funds; and the business and operations of the Company.
-Generally these forward-looking statements can be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "is expected", "proposed" "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will be taken", "occur" or "be achieved".
+Forwardlooking statements include, but are not limited to, future developments; use of funds; and the business and operations of the Company.
+Generally, these forward-looking statements can be identified by the use of forwardlooking terminology such as "plans", "expects" or "does not expect", "is expected", "proposed" "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will be taken", "occur" or "be achieved".